Ireland secure historic victory over Māori All Blacks

 More history for Ireland.
 This time their first triumph against the Māori All Blacks.

-Two pieces of history in four days, with this result following Ireland's maiden success against the All Blacks in New Zealand, is quite the statement.
+That's two pieces of history in four days, with this result following Ireland's maiden success against the All Blacks in New Zealand making quite the statement.

+Anyone in these parts still doubting Ireland's quality or depth will be forced to sharply reconsider.

-This turnaround from Ireland's mid-week team represents a major milestone.
-Handing the Māori the third defeat from their last 31 internationals speaks to the pride the locals have in their jersey and their performance.
+This turnaround from Ireland's midweek team represents a major milestone.
+Handing the Māori just the third defeat from their last 31 internationals speaks to the pride the locals have in their jersey and performance.

-That Ireland had to twice overcome yellow cards and respond from an early try underlines the tenacity of their effort away from home.
+That Ireland had to twice overcome yellow cards and come back from an early try underlines the tenacity of their effort away from home.

 Whether this victory, in their fourth match against the Māori, carries a positive omen for Andy Farrell's test side this weekend at the same venue remains to be seen but it is certain to further enhance the buoyant mood in the tourists' camp.